There are now 2 possible online modes for units:

 - Unit rules

-equivalent as recognised by the School of Design on the recommendation of the Urban Design Program (UDP) Academic Committee
+- A weighted average mark in the first year (48 points) Master of Urban Design of at least 60% or equivalent as recognised by the School on the recommendation of the Urban Design Program (UDP) Academic Committee

 - This unit is taught by the Australian Urban Design Research Centre.